The Washington State Regional Fisheries Coalition

 This perpetual scholarship, is designed to support the aspirations of students with goals of a natural science profession within Washington State.
-In 2017, six of the fourteen RFEG’s participating in this scholarship opportunity are the Nooksack SEA, South Puget Sound SEG, Tri-State Steelheaders RFEG, North Olympic Salmon Coalition, Sound Salmon Solutions and the Hood Canal Salmon Enhancement Group.
+In 2017, seven of the fourteen RFEG’s participating in this scholarship opportunity are the Nooksack Salmon Enhancement Association, Skagit Fisheries Enhancement Group, South Puget Sound Salmon Enhancement Group, Tri-State Steelheaders RFEG, North Olympic Salmon Coalition, Sound Salmon Solutions and the Hood Canal Salmon Enhancement Group.

-Interested individuals from these six regions (1,3,5,6,7 or 13) are to submit their scholarship application by TBA.
-After TBA, these six RFEG organization will review their area applicants and submit one qualified application to the Regional Fisheries Coalition scholarship committee.
+Interested individuals from these seven regions (1,2,3,5,6,7 and 13) are to submit their scholarship application by June 1st.
+After June 1st, these seven RFEG organization will review their area applicants and submit one qualified application to the Regional Fisheries Coalition scholarship committee.
 The scholarship committee will then review the top applicants from each region and make the final award selection.